cloudfoundry/cf-networking-release/docs/arch.md

 ## Overview

-Netman provides policy-driven container networking for Cloud Foundry.
+CF Networking provides policy-driven container networking for Cloud Foundry.

 It has several components.
 Some are "core" to the platform, others are "swappable" by operators.